keatonrproud/briscola/README.md

 - [ ] In-Game
   - [ ] Logic
-    - [ ] Handle disconnect functionality for online multiplayer / page refresh
-      - Attempt to reconnect with a warning popup, after ~X sec then end game and/or return home
     - [ ] Refresh page causes the game to freeze / have issues... how to avoid this?
     - [ ] If H2H Local, should say player's name instead of always Your Turn
     - [ ] Can't force end_game -- should check some logic, and only if it's valid should it go to end_game, otherwise keep user where they are
     - [ ] If users are in an online game, they shouldn't show in the userCount for users not in a game yet
     - [ ] Improve computer logic
     - [ ] Score should say Computer, if it's a Computer, instead of Player 2
+      - [ ] Include player color in scoreboard
     - [ ] If just two people (player vs computer) should say Player and Computer everywhere w/o the numbers
+    - [ ] Currently in H2H local, second player can play while pile is being selected.
+Shouldn't be playable if pile.length === players.length
+    - [ ] Handle disconnect functionality for online multiplayer / page refresh
+      - Attempt to reconnect with a warning popup, after ~X sec then end game and/or return home
+    - [x] Remove Briscola image once it's been drawn, then just show the icon
     - [x] Exit game button that returns home
     - [x] If quickly, player can play >1 card per turn...
     - [x] Make sure `end_game` works as expected